 First meeting: 2001

-Streak in Connecticut: Cincinnati has won the last two
+Streak in Connecticut: UConn won the last meeting

 In the first meeting between the schools, the Huskies trekked to Nippert Stadium in their second season as an FBS team.
 UConn was bad, entering the game with a 5–13 record as an FBS team, with one of those wins coming against an FCS team, three coming against the MAC, and other coming against Rutgers.
 Basically, UConn hadn’t done a thing as a big-time football program.
 UC fans responded as such, and just 17,588 fans came out to Nippert.
 The Bearcats didn’t play an FCS team that season.
 This was their FCS game.
 It was that kind of matchup.

 Coming off a tough loss to rival Louisville the previous week, the Bearcats — behind QB Gino Guidugli — struggled to get going against 2–6 UConn.
 Finally, at the end of the third quarter, Zach Norton picked off a Dan Orlovsky pass and streaked for the end zone, giving the Bearcats a 38–21 lead and sealing the win.
 It wasn’t pretty, as the Bearcats allowed a weak Huskies offense to rack up 382 yards.
-But five forced turnovers by UC was the difference, and the red and black got the victory at home over the hapless Huskies.
+But five forced turnovers by UC were the difference, and the Red and Black got the victory at home over the hapless Huskies.